Propensity score matching for estimating a marginal hazard ratio: Main Results

-Theorem \ref{Thm2} shows that matching based on the estimated propensity score improves the efficiency of the matching estimator compared to matching based on the true propensity score if it is known.
-This phenomenon is in line with that in the setting with a continuous come {} \citep{abadie2016matching}.

-Theorem \ref{Thm2} provides variance estimation based on approximation of the asymptotic variance formula.
-See the supplementary material.
-In the next section, we propose re-sampling variance estimation that has a better finite-sample performance.
+\end{theorem} By comparing $V_2$ and $V_1$, the change in asymptotic variance after adjusting for estimating propensity score function is $-\{A(\beta_{0})\}^{-1}c^{\T}\mathcal{I}_{\theta_{0}}^{-1}c\{A(\beta_{0})\}^{-1}$, which can either be negative or zero.
+This reduction is a result of utilizing the available treatment assignment information in the data, which improves the efficiency of the propensity score matching estimator.
+Therefore, Theorem 2 shows that matching based on the estimated propensity score generally improves the efficiency of the matching estimator compared to matching based on the true propensity score even if it is known.
+This phenomenon is in line with that in the setting with a continuous outcome \citep{abadie2016matching}.
+Theorem 2 motivates a variance estimator based on an approximation of the asymptotic variance formula (see supplementary information).